skysqlinc/terraform-provider-skysql-beta/docs/index.md

 ### Automated Installation (Recommended)

-The Terraform Provider for SkySQL **WILL BE** listed on the [Terraform Registry](https://registry.terraform.io/providers/mariadb-corporation/skysql-beta/).
+The Terraform Provider for SkySQL listed on the [Terraform Registry](https://registry.terraform.io/providers/mariadb-corporation/skysql-alpha/).

 #### Create a Terraform configuration file